josiemundi/knative-eventing-blockchain-demo/README.md

 ## Pre-requisites

 The message stream source is the blockchain.info WebSocket API and sends information about new bitcoin transactions in real-time.
 You can find more information about this service [here](https://www.blockchain.com/api/api_websocket).

 In order to run this demo, you will need:

-- A Kubernetes cluster (a single node cluster running on Docker desktop is fine and is used to build this example)
+- A Kubernetes cluster (a single node cluster running on Docker desktop is fine and is used to build this example).
+I have tested using Docker desktop only so far.
 - kubectl
 - Istio installed (or another Gateway provider such as Gloo).
-You will need cluster local gateway set up (instructions can be found at [this](https://knative.dev/docs/install/installing-istio/) link).
+You will need cluster local gateway set up (instructions to install Istio and information about cluster-local-gateway can be found at [this](https://knative.dev/docs/install/installing-istio/) link).
 - Knative installed as per [this](https://knative.dev/docs/install/any-kubernetes-cluster/) documentation.